 Issues with setting up Wyze, or any other smart bulb, can get beyond frustrating.
 Making sure everything is in order before set up can definitely help.
 However, if problems still persist, there are a few simple fixes.

-You can decide whether you want to take steps to troubleshoot your Wyze smart bulbs, contact Wyze, or just go with another smart bulb manufacturer all together.
+You can decide whether you want to take steps to troubleshoot your Wyze smart bulb, contact Wyze, or just go with another smart bulb manufacturer all together.
 No matter what you decide, there’s a way to get smart lights set up in your home without a hitch.